ABOUT CRC

 2023

-Synthetic securitization of Monte dei Paschi’s Stage 2 loans named Structured Credit Investor’s Deal of the Year
+Invests €1.23 bn in a dozen SRTs, including first synthetic transaction in Italy referencing loans to renewable energy projects Synthetic securitization of Monte dei Paschi’s Stage 2 loans named Structured Credit Investor’s Deal of the Year

 Opens office in Tokyo

-First ever RST for a Greek bank
+First ever SRT for a Greek bank

 Synthetic securitization of Piraeus Bank’s performing shipping loans named Structured Credit Investor’s Deal of the Year

-RST for €8 bn portfolio referencing SMEs and Midcaps believed to be the largest-ever synthetic transaction in Italy
+SRT for €8 bn portfolio referencing SMEs and Midcaps believed to be the largest-ever synthetic transaction in Italy

 A Team Committed for the Long Term